Approximate controllability of semi-linear heat equation with Non-instantaneous impulses, memory and delay: Approximate Controllability of the Linear Equation

-In this section, we shall present some characterization of the approximate controllability for a general linear system in Hilbert spaces and prove, for the better understanding of the reader, the approximate controllability of the unperturbed linear heat equation in any interval $[T-l, T]$ using the representation of the semigroup $(S(t))_{t\geq 0}$ generated by $A,$ and the fact that $\phi_{n}(\xi)= \sin{n\xi}$ are analytic functions.
+In this section, we shall present some characterization of the approximate controllability for a general linear system in Hilbert spaces, then we prove for the better understanding of the readers the approximate controllability of the linear heat equation in any interval $[T-l, T]$, $l>0$ using the representation of the semigroup $(S(t))_{t\geq 0}$ generated by $A,$ and the fact that $\phi_{n}(\xi)= \sin{n\xi}$ are analytic functions.
 To this end, we note that, for all $\omega_{0} \in \mathcal{X},$ $0 \leq t_{0} \leq T$ and $u \in L^{2}(0,T;\mathcal{U})$ the initial value problem

 \\ admits only one mild solution given by